cyevgeniy/evg.moe/plan.md

 - nnn file manager( GREAT thing )
 - Far manager.
 Add commands and menus for quick access
 - Syntax highlighting (long post)
+- Static site generators (global theme)
+- Static site generators history (first website, wysiwyg editors for html, CMS, Jekyll, boom of the SSG)
+- Let's create a site as it's 90s ( basic tags, no fancy media queries, using iframe for header navigation)
-- Why sublime is a very good text editor.
+- Why sublime text is a very good text editor.
+- How to turn on spell checking in sublime text.
+- Keyboard 101 help for sublime text
+- Sublime text essential plugins